The depth of a permutation: Open questions and further remarks

+One approach to Question \ref{quesll'} would be to try to modify the approach of \cite{GP} to get a better understanding of the joint distribution of depth and length and/or reflection length.

-Another direction for generalization is to study depth more closely in other Coxeter groups.
+Another open problem is to examine depth more closely in other Coxeter groups.
 It would be nice to find useful characterizations of depth analogous to the ``sum of sizes of excedances" characterization we have given for permutations.
-Surely such a model exists in type $B_n$.
+Surely such a model should exist in type $B_n$, at least.

 \begin{ques} What is the analogue of Theorem \ref{thm:char} for signed permutations in type $B_n$? \end{ques}